 The Clown, the CA, the MBA, the Mad Hatters…

-Martin ‘Flubber’ D’Souza, (Flubber is his clown name) and me are good friends first and I think that is what has kept us together till date.
-We are always motivating and supporting each other.
+Martin ‘Flubber’ D’Souza, (Flubber is his stage name) and I are good friends first and I think that is what has kept us together to date.
+We are constantly motivating and supporting each other.
 We are both positive individuals who believe in ‘Celebrating Life’.
 That does not mean our life is always a bed of roses, but having a positive attitude has helped us sail through some storms.

 Martin D’Souza, the juggler…